tart-telescope/tart_website/docs/docs/advanced/image-from-vis.md

 ## Step 1: Download required data

 Each TART has a [public api](/docs/basics/tart-api), from which the required data can be downloaded.
 First we create a little helper function to get an api response in json form.
+We also check that the telescope is in the correct mode for collecting visibility data...
 ```
 API_SERVER = 'https://api.elec.ac.nz/tart/mu-udm'